Case Studies

 LISA ROSENBLATT CARGILE

-With the help of the Brain Support Network, Lisa donated her brain to the Mayo Clinic in Jacksonville, Florida.
+With the help of Brain Support Network, Lisa donated her brain to the Mayo Clinic in Jacksonville, Florida.
 The brain autopsy confirmed MSA-C as well as MSA-P and additional white matter pathology attributed to COVID-19.

 RICHARD DEXTER

-Both neurologists noted that Richard would decline rapidly as the disease progressed so he should continue to live his life.
+The specialists noted that Richard would decline rapidly as the disease progressed so he should continue to live his life.
 The family purchased a handicap accessible van.
 They went to church on Sundays and out to lunch with their friends everyday.

 A few years prior to his passing, Richard told his family he’d like to explore brain donation for research.
 He had dreamed of being a doctor when he was younger and thought donating his brain to the Mayo Clinic in Jacksonville was just the neatest thing.
-Mayo Clinic confirmed the diagnosis of MSA-C along with cerebral amyloid angiopathy.
+Mayo confirmed the diagnosis of MSA-C along with cerebral amyloid angiopathy.
 Only 4% of Mayo’s MSA cases have this combination of disorders.

 In 2007, stiffness in her hands and arms made playing harp difficult.
 Doctors suspected “tennis elbow”, then diagnosed Parkinson’s Disease (PD) in 2008.
 Levodopa medications managed symptoms, and JoAnn maintained her normal lifestyle for three years before parkinsonian symptoms worsened.
-Doctors told her she had “ten good years”.

 In June 2022, JoAnn developed aspiration pneumonia.
 Unable to speak or swallow, she tried a feeding tube “to keep fighting”.
-Days later, she passed away at home; family and dachshunds by her side.
+Days later, she passed away at home, family and dachshunds by her side.
 Brain donation was her final gesture of service to others, and we were blessed to work with Brain Support Network to accomplish her wish.

 Findings showed that multiple system atrophy (MSA-P), not PD, caused her debilitating parkinsonian symptoms.
 JoAnn lived 13 years with a disease she didn’t know she had!
 We are comforted knowing that her brain donation, and her story, will continue to educate and help others.